nasirkemal2-netizen/Sirbituu/assets/README.md

-# Assets for Kumkummee App
+# Assets for Sirbituu App

 This folder contains all media files for the app.